 After Edgar Wright left Marvel's 'Ant-Man,' the studio quickly made an offer to Adam McKay ('Anchorman'), hoping the director could help save the project.
 The two sides entered "advanced negotiations" but shortly thereafter, McKay decided to pass on the film.
 Marvel was really in a bind at this point, so they reached out to the #2 option on their shortlist, 'We're the Millers' director Rawson Thurber, with an offer.
 But, late yesterday came word (via The Wrap) that Thurber too has passed on the job.

 ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
 From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
-This week, DC and Warner Bros. get official with 'Justice League,' Marvel gets weird with Ant-Man and Dr. Strange, and Spider-Man looks to bring back J. Jonah Jameson.
+This week, Marvel tries to fix 'Ant-Man,' Daredevil and Thanos get cast, and the Marvel movies (and show) coming to DVD and Blu-ray.